 Figure 9.
-The spatial pattern of anomalies of PV and meridional wind after removing the daily climatology and zonal mean values (a,b) on day -15; (c,d) on day -5. (a, c) show the composites of wave-1 SSWs, and (b, d) show the composites of wave-2 SSWs.
-Shading is for the PV anomalies ( $P_a^{}$ ) and the green contour is for the meridional wind anomalies ( $v_a^$ ) with dashes for negative values.
-The contour interval of $v_a^$ is 10 m/s.
+The spatial pattern of anomalies of PV and meridional wind after removing the daily climatology and zonal mean values (a, b) on day -15 and (c, d) on day -5.
+Panels (a, c) show the composites of wave-1 SSWs, and (b, d) show the composites of wave-2 SSWs.
+Shading is for the PV anomalies (P_a^{}), and the green contour is for the meridional wind anomalies (v_a^) with dashes for negative values.
+The contour interval of v_a^ is 10 m s^{-1} .

-- of SSW events (Domeisen et al., 2020b).
-We note that not only the composite of SSWs, but most of the individual SSW events show the increase of dA1/dt at around 20-25 days before the onset.
-The increase of dA1/dt is mainly due to the increase of the linear PV advection term, which preconditions the weakening of the polar vortex.
-While recent work suggests that split SSW events are less predictable than displacement events (Taguchi, 2018; Domeisen et al., 2020b), the preconditioning by the increase in the linear PV advection and PV flux is important for both wave-1 and wave-2 SSW events at around 20 days before the onset of the event, implying a similar intrinsic predictable time scale with 20 days lead for both types of events.
-From around 10 days before the events, the nonlinear PV advection term increases rapidly for wave-2 SSWs, but it remains small for wave-1 SSWs.
+in order to identify the components in the first PC time series A_1 that allow us to distinguish the behavior of the polar vortex during SSW events from normal winter days.
+Moreover, we identify characteristics of SSWs that help to identify the type of event (wave-1 vs. wave-2) during the dynamical development of SSWs.
+The mode decomposition analysis allows us to obtain a mode equation budget that describes the temporal evolution of the stratospheric dynamical processes that lead to the breakdown of the polar vortex.
+A better understanding of the vortex weakening process may help to improve the predictability of SSW events.
+The rate of change of the first PC time series $\left(\frac{dA_1}{dt}\right)$ represents the evolution of the strength of the polar vortex, and we find a significant increase in $\frac{dA_1}{dt}$ at around 25 d before the onset of SSWs.
+This change in $\frac{dA_1}{dt}$ marks the start of the vortex weakening process, indicating an acceleration of the polar vortex breakdown, and is different from the evolution of $\frac{dA_1}{dt}$ during normal winter days.
+The lead time of 25 d that we identified in our analysis is far beyond the current predictability limit of SSW events (Domeisen et al., 2020a).
+We note that not only the composite of SSWs, but also most of the individual SSW events show the increase in $\frac{dA_1}{dt}$ at around 20-25 d before the onset.
+The increase in $\frac{dA_1}{dt}$ is mainly due to the increase in the linear PV advection term, which preconditions the weakening of the polar vortex.
+While recent work suggests that split SSW events are less predictable than displacement events (Taguchi, 2018; Domeisen et al., 2020a), the preconditioning by the increase in the linear PV advection and PV flux is important for both wave-1 and wave-2 SSW events at around 20 d before the onset of the event, implying a similar intrinsic predictable timescale with 20 d lead for both types of events.
+From around 10 d before the events, the nonlinear PV advection term increases rapidly for wave-2 SSWs, but it remains small for wave-1 SSWs.
 As the nonlinear PV advection term increases, the linear PV advection drops dramatically prior to wave-2 SSWs.
-The distinct behavior of the linear and nonlinear advection terms in this 10-day period suggests that the type of SSW event could be inferred at around 10 days to one week prior to the events.
-Note that the type of event is determined by the larger wavenumber component of eddy heat flux in the period of -2 to 0 days before the events and hence the 10-day lead times need to be interpreted with caution.
-The above differences are also present in the displacement and split SSW events, but - the differences are somewhat smaller than those between wave-1 and wave-2 events, as not all split events are induced by wave-2 planetary waves.
+The distinct behavior of the linear and nonlinear advection terms in this 10 d period suggests that the type of SSW event could be inferred at around 10 d to 1 week prior to the events.
+Note that the type of event is determined by the larger wavenumber component of eddy heat flux in the period of -2 to 0 d before the events, and hence the 10 d lead times need to be interpreted with caution.
+The above differences are also present in the displacement and split SSW events, but the differences are somewhat smaller than those between wave-1 and wave-2 events, as not all split events are induced by wave-2 planetary waves.